learn-co-students/js-node-practice-lab-bootcamp-prep-000/README.md

 First things first, let's run the code we are given.
 That should always be your first task.
 Just like when you are using a map to find a new restaurant, you need to know where you are _now_ before you can know where you need to go.
-To run the code, type `node index.js` in your terminal.
+The JavaScript file we'll be workign with is located inside a `js` folder in this lesson.
+To run the code, type `node js/index.js` in your terminal.
 You should get something like this:

 ```js
 Name: Joe;
 Height: 74;
 ```

 Look familiar?
-Open up the `index.js` file and take a look.
+Open up the `index.js` file inside the `js` folder and take a look.
 No HTML here, but you can see some basic things.
 The first two lines of code are below:

 ```javascript
 var name = 'Joe';